 Fire Safety Institute at BUETBangladesh University of Engineering and Technology (BUET) is providing a diploma course on Fire Safety Engineering with the support of ILO.
 The first batch of engineers have successfully completed the course in September 2017.
 BUET has offered a similar version of the course for factory managers.

-Strategic Area 3: Occupational Safety and Health (OSH)
+Strategic Area 3: Occupational Safety and Health

-National action plan for OSHDIFE will prepare the National Action Plan (NAP) for OSH with detailed description of tasks, roles, persons in charge, budgetary allocations and consultation with relevant stakeholders.
-To support this process, a discussion paper on preparing NAP has been shared with DIFE for further review.
+National action plan for OSHDIFE has started laying out the preparation of the National Action Plan (NAP) for Occupational Safety and Health (OSH) with detailed description of tasks, roles, persons in charge, budgetary allocations and consultation with relevant stakeholders.
+To support this process, a discussion paper on preparing NAP was shared with DIFE for further review.

 Strategic Area 4: Better Work Bangladesh improving working conditions and productivity